Social Behavior Mapping - Connecting Behavior, Emotions and Consequences Across the Day

 - ISBN: 9780979292200

-Many individuals do not intuitively understand how their behavior affects other people.
-Social Behavior Mapping, one of the most popular tools within the Social Thinking Methodology, is a visual flowchart that is used to “map” the consequences of any behavior in any situation – good or bad, and brings to light the perspectives of everyone affected by the behavior.
-The tool is based on the concept of the Social Emotional Chain Reaction, the idea that how we act affects how others feel, how we make others feel affects how they treat us, how we are treated affects how we feel about others and ultimately - how we feel about ourselves.
-Social Behavior Mapping and the Social Emotional Chain Reaction is at the foundation of social interaction and is at the heart of what we teach through the Social Thinking Methodology.
+How does what’s happening around us influence our thoughts and feelings?
+Many people don’t intuitively understand how their behavior affects the thoughts and feelings of others.
+Social Behavior Mapping, one of the most popular treatment frameworks within the Social Thinking Methodology, is a visual flowchart outlining the Social-Emotional Chain Reaction, our term describing that how we act in a specific situation affects how others feel, how we make others feel affects how they treat us, and how we are treated affects how we feel about others and, ultimately, how we feel about ourselves.
+Social Behavior Mapping makes the complicated process of how we affect each other transparent and concrete!